robole/eslint-config-roboleary/README.md

 ## Installation

-1. Install this package with `npm i eslint-config-roboleary`.
+1. Install this package, ESLint and Prettier as devwith `npx install-peerdeps --dev eslint-config-roboleary`.
 1. Create an eslint config file in the root of your project directory e.g. _.eslintrc_.
 Add the following:

    ```json